Calling Test

 But maybe it has been here all along — woven into my patterns, my pain, my relationships, and the things that make me come alive.

-I do not need a new calling.
+I don't need a new calling.
 I need to recognize the one You already gave me.
+Amen.

 Amen.